Table of Contents

 Dear [name],

-I’m sorry to hear that you’re leaving us.
-If you’re willing to provide us with some feedback, I’d love to know more about the reason for your departure.
-Is there something more we can do for you?
-Perhaps there’s another way for us to move forward, or work together in the future.
+I’m sorry to hear you’re leaving us.
+If you’re willing, I’d love to know more about the reason for your departure.
+Is there something more we can do?
+Perhaps another way to work together?

-If not, I understand, and offer my apologies that we’re currently unable to serve your needs.
+If not, I understand and apologize that we weren’t able to serve your needs this time.

-Please let us know if there’s anything we can do to ease your transition, or if there’s anything we can do to improve our own services.
+Please let us know if there’s anything we can do to ease your transition, or help us improve our services.

 Sincerely,